 A generalist software engineer with experience of deploying web-based products.
 Motivation to learn about cryptography and the ways it goes wrong, and a taste for difficult algorithmic problems and performance engineering challenges.

-You’re looking to complement your studies with an internship where you’ll get real development experience, you’ll also receive training from our top developers and in return you’ll be expected to produce high quality code.
-Internships can last from anything from 12 weeks to 12 months.
+Complement your studies with an internship where you get real development experience.
+You’ll receive training from our top developers and in return you’ll be expected to produce high quality code.
+Duration: 3-12 months.

 As our crypto assurance technology achieves more widespread adoption in SaaS mode, we’re looking for a generalist software engineer with experience of deploying web-based products.
 You’ll also need a strong motivation to learn about cryptography and the ways it goes wrong, as well as a taste for difficult algorithmic problems and performance engineering challenges.
 It’s an advantage to have some experience of cryptography or practical information security.

 At Cryptosense, we encourage developers to be autonomous and take ownership of problems as well as fostering a culture of team spirit and knowledge sharing.
 We use various technologies, including OCaml for logical and numerical analysis, AWS, Heroku and Python for our web platform, and a variety of languages to allow us to capture traces of crypto use by applications and network services, including Java, C and Lua.
 Note that we’re OCaml fans, but knowledge of OCaml is not a prerequisite.